5 Frugal Lessons I Learned When I KonMari'd my Closet

 Each piece of clothing I kept is a small peek at who I am.
 Every item is more than just something to wear.
 Most importantly, every piece makes me happy.
 And shouldn't your wardrobe make you happy?
 If it does, then it was money well spent, no matter the price tag.

 Contemplating my fitness gear, I quickly realized that I had thrown out all of my pricey Lululemon.
 Every bit of it.
 The stuff I kept largely came from clearance racks, from value brands like Champion, Tek Gear and Soffe.
 But why?

 I'd bought my Lululemon gear as a reward for meeting a fitness goal, and I remember being disappointed that hardly anything in the store fit me.
 These outfits started their life with a black mark.

 And it was trendy, but it was too on trend.
 I'd often be wearing the same top as someone else in my barre class.
 Later, the trend shifted and it began to look dated.
 After a measly year.
 Besides, I've never been into labels like Coach or Tory Burch - the fact that everyone else had them was the reason I didn't want them.
 So why was I bothering with trendy yoga outfits at all?
 Those fancy brand name outfits didn't reflect who I am, in fact were catering to someone I didn't even want to be.
 Toss.

-On the other hand, the clearance stuff I've bought at large retailers like Target and Sports Authority over the years are cute but classic and a ton more affordable.
+On the other hand, the clearance stuff I've bought at large retailers like Target over the years are cute but classic and a ton more affordable.
 I have more options for curating my own personal style, too.
 No one else in class is rocking a 1980s-inspired yoga tank like mine, after all.
 Kohl's clearance for the win!

 If I don't love it or need it, then it has no place in my life.